Factitious disorder imposed on self: Munchausen by Internet

-Munchausen by internet is a term describing the pattern of behavior in factitious disorder imposed on self, wherein those affected feign illnesses in online venues to gain sympathy from online supporters.
-It has been described in medical literature as a manifestation of factitious disorder imposed on self.
+Munchausen by internet is a term describing the feigning of illness online to garner sympathy and support.
+Described in medical literature as a manifestation of FDIS, it is not an independent diagnostic classification.
 Reports of users who deceive internet forum participants by portraying themselves as gravely ill or as victims of violence first appeared in the 1990s due to the relative newness of Internet communications.
 The specific internet pattern was named "Münchausen by internet" in 1998 by psychiatrist Marc Feldman.
 New Zealand PC World Magazine called Munchausen by Internet "cybermunch", and those who posed online "cybermunchers".
 More recently, online forums such as snark subreddits have labelled these individuals as "illness fakers" or "munchies".

 During the COVID-19 pandemic, an increasing number of TikTok users, primarily teenage girls, began to present with tics and vocalizations similar to those associated with Tourette syndrome.
 However, lack of congruent family history and other diagnostic criteria led some experts to interpret this phenomenon as mass psychogenic illness facilitated by social media.
 Mass psychogenic illness is described as requiring physical proximity to spread, hence technologically-facilitated conversion is differentiated under the label "Mass Social Media-Induced Illness" (MSMI).
-Other conditions feigned as a result of MSMI include autism spectrum disorders, attention deficit hyperactivity disorders, dissociative identity disorder, and bipolar disorders.
+Other conditions feigned as a result of MSMI include autism spectrum disorders, attention deficit hyperactivity disorders, dissociative identity disorder, ME/CFS, and bipolar disorders.

 Treatment

 When confronted with this diagnosis, patients often refuse to accept it and will continue their behaviors seeking healthcare at different institutions or physicians.
 Those who accept the diagnosis benefit most from psychotherapy delivered by a skilled therapist or psychiatrist.
 In doing so, patients can learn the underlying subconscious motivations that drive their conscious behaviors in order to develop a sense of awareness that prevents them from continuing these harmful behaviors.
 If a person is considered to be at risk of harming themself or others, psychiatric hospitalization may be initiated.

-Specific forms of therapy may be tailored to underlying personality disorders contributing to their behaviors.
+Specific forms of therapy may be tailored to underlying personality disorders or difficulties contributing to their behaviors.
 For example, dialectical behavior therapy (DBT) can be used to treat borderline personality disorder.
 Medications may be necessary to treat an underlying mood disorder or anxiety disorder, as many patients with this disorder may have underlying depression.
 Patients with underlying depression and/or anxiety are typically responsive to antidepressants with or without cognitive behavioral therapy, a form of psychotherapy.